sucong0826/WebGPU/README.md

             -splash.jpg

 ### Files
-`main.js`: handle options and configurations on the web page
+`main.js`: handles options and configurations on the web page

 `WorkerMgr.js`: it creates and manages all the workers, binds some workers together